CAN programming interface environment

 }

-An allocated transmit buffer can be sent via the function CpCoreBufferSend().
+An allocated transmit buffer can be sent using the function CpCoreBufferSend().

-The function initialises the DLC value of a message buffer to 0, a subsequent call of CpCoreBufferSetDlc() is necessary to change the default value.
+The function initialises the DLC value of a message buffer to 0; a subsequent call to CpCoreBufferSetDlc() is necessary to change the default value.

 ◆ CpCoreBufferGetData